SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 > getDinoStatusFromLabels must be HealthStatus, null returned

 Hmm...
 What is going on here.
 I can't really tell *why* we're getting this error.
-In a future tutorial, we'll actually be able to add a test for this, but for now it looks like one of our dino's has a status label that we didn't account for.
+In a future tutorial, we'll actually be able to add a functional test for this, but for now it looks like one of our dino's has a status label that we don't know about.
 Let's take a peak back at the issues on GitHub and...
 HA!
-There's the problem.
-Of course... `Dennis` has a `Status: Hungry` label.
+"Dennis" is causing problems yet again.
+Apparently he's a bit hungry...

-In our `HealthStatus` enum, we *don't* have a case for `Hungry`.
+In our `HealthStatus` enum, we *don't* have a case for `Hungry` status labels.
 Go figure.
-Next up, we'll see how we can provide a better exception when this happens since it's best to leave the investigative work to GenLab...
+Next up, we'll see how we can provide a better exception when this happens since its best to leave the investigative work to GenLab...